 - You have never expunged or sealed your records in Florida

 - Any juvenile felonies or misdemeanors were automatically expunged (that resulted in adjudication of delinquency)

 Contact an Expungement Lawyer in Miami, FL Today

 As you can tell, the process of expungement or sealing in Florida is complicated and requires precision and detailed paperwork that must be signed and certified in a certain manner.
-Any small mistake or misstep may result in rejection of your petition.
+Any small mistake or misstep may result in the rejection of your petition.

-By choosing a criminal defense lawyer that specializes in expungement and sealing in Miami, you’re ensuring you complete this process 100% accurately.
+By choosing a criminal defense lawyer who specializes in expungement and sealing in Miami, you’re ensuring you complete this process 100% accurately.
 This will give you the best possible chance at officially expunging or sealing your record.

 Once you’ve worked with an expungement attorney on your certification and petition, you will have to wait for the court’s response to approve or reject your application.
 Officials scrutinize every application, and you can wait up to 12 weeks for a response.

 If you want to clear your criminal record, contact our lawyers at Smith & Eulo who have over 100 years of experience working on expungement cases in Miami.